vsrinivas/fuchsia/docs/ipc-design/shareable-channels.md

 separate channel) for that reason.
 However, the MBMQ model allows the message ordering to be preserved across channels, as described in ["Preserving message ordering"](mbmq-model.md).

+## Transition steps

+If we wanted to switch channels to be unidirectional and shareable, there are some additional steps that could be done after those described in the ["Transition plan"](transition-plan.md) section:

+*   Convert users of FIDL event messages to use a separate channel for sending events, as described above.

+*   Channels can now be made unidirectional.

+*   Channels can be made shareable.
+That is, we can allow channel handles to be duplicated.
+We might want to hold off on this, or allow it selectively, if there are concerns about FIDL protocols that assume they have only one client process.